DeFiCh/defichain.com/content/learn/obtaining-wrapped-tokens.en.md

 <img src="/img/guides/obtaining-tokens/dex-to.png" srcset="/img/guides/obtaining-tokens/dex-to.png 1x, /img/guides/obtaining-tokens/dex-to@2x.png 2x">

-Yu can either specify how much you DFI wish to sell in the **To** field, or how much of the other coin you wish to buy, in the **To** field.
+You can either specify how much you DFI wish to sell in the **To** field, or how much of the other coin you wish to buy, in the **To** field.
 You can also click the **MAX** button to enter the maximum amount of DFI.

 Click **CONTINUE** when you are ready to swap.